tbrowder/nwflug-web-devel/README.simple-web-sites-part3.txt

   am1$ sudo /usr/local/apache2/bin/apachectl stop

-In Part 4 we'll add a script to automatically start the server at boot, and we'll work on user and group permissions, directories, and scripts ease submitting our sites to the server (publishing).
+In Part 4 we'll add a script to automatically start the server at boot time, and we'll work on user and group permissions, directories, and scripts to ease submitting our sites to the server (publishing).